uccross/skyhookdm-workflows/rook/README.md

 $ popper run -f workflows/rook.yml teardown-ceph
 ```

-To change the vanilla Ceph cluster into a SkyhookDM cluster, run the `setup-skyhook-ceph` step from the `rook.yml` workflow.
+To change the vanilla Ceph cluster into a SkyhookDM cluster, run the `setup-skyhook-ceph` step from the [`workflows/rook.yml`](https://github.com/uccross/skyhookdm-workflows/blob/master/rook/workflows/rook.yml) workflow.
-This will update the Ceph config to load the tabular libraries and will update and restart all the daemons to use the SkyhookDM image.
+This will update the Ceph config to load the tabular libraries and will update and restart all the daemons to use the [uccross/skyhookdm-ceph:v14.2.9](https://hub.docker.com/layers/uccross/skyhookdm-ceph/v14.2.9/images/sha256-05ad184557c2cfeed8b2caf048db2c1748dd38e9c322b2d3178bb6380e30509b?context=explore) image which is maintained here.

+In general, if you need to upgrade the Ceph image in your Rook cluster using Popper, update the `{"spec": {"cephVersion": {"image": "myrepo/mycephimage"}}}` in the [`rook/cluster_ceph.yaml`](https://github.com/uccross/skyhookdm-workflows/blob/master/rook/rook/cluster_ceph.yaml) file and run the `setup-ceph` step.
+The upgrade process is described in more detail [here](https://github.com/rook/rook/blob/master/Documentation/ceph-upgrade.md#ceph-version-upgrades).

 ## Setting up SkyhookDM Ceph cluster using Rook